emfcamp/Website/docs/cfp.md

 There are 3 main tables used in the CfP:

 * Proposal - the information received from the users
-* CFPMessage - implements a simple messaging system between submitters and admin
+* ProposalMessage - implements a simple messaging system between submitters and admin
-* CFPVote - votes from reviewers against a proposal
+* ProposalVote - votes from reviewers against a proposal

 ### Polymorphic tables ###